Mozambique’s legal system is based on civil law.

-The Mozambican Commercial Code, approved by Decree Law No 2/2005, of 27 December 2005, and subsequently amended (last amendment in 2018), regulates the types of legal entities.
+The Mozambican Commercial Code, approved by Decree Law No 2/2005, of 27 December 2005, and subsequently amended (most recently in 2018), regulates the types of legal entities.

 Although there are other corporate types, in practice, only those indicated below are numerically significant.

 Private Limited Companies (Sociedades Por Quotas – SQ)

 Traditionally, these are used as small investment vehicles (they often have a family structure).
 The most significant features of these companies are as follows.

 This type of vehicle is generally chosen for larger companies or when shareholders prefer to have their identity remain private (to the extent permitted by law).
 Despite involving a more complex structure than a private limited company, a public limited company allows greater flexibility to its shareholders, particularly in what refers to the transfer of shares.

 Other features of this type of company are as follows.

 The process of incorporating a company in Mozambique consists mainly of the following formalities: